Stephanie Taylor, LVT, Manager

 Samantha lives in Fairfax with Zachary, her boyfriend, and their two cats Tigger, a chubby, white and tabby mix, and Bear, a sleek solid grey with two different color eyes.
 In her free time, she enjoys baking, hiking, watching anime, and playing the guitar and video games.

-Michelle has always had a love for animals.
-She began her career in veterinary medicine in 2005.
+Michelle joined the Surgery Division of the Veterinary Referral Center of Northern Virginia in 2016.
+She has always had a love for animals and began her career in veterinary medicine in 2005.

-Michelle and her husband share a love for animals.
+She and her husband share their love for animals.
 They have rescued dogs, many cats, a parrot, and even a few ferrets over the years.
-Their pets are their family.
-In her spare time, Michelle enjoys cooking, reading, photography, and spending time with her husband, dog, and four cats.
+In her spare time Michelle enjoys photography, cooking, and spending time with her husband, their hound Autumn, and four cats named Ducky, Livia, Drusilla, Kaylee, and June Bug.

 Elizabeth grew up near Philadelphia, Pennsylvania.
 After graduating from high school, she moved to Northern Virginia to pursue nursing.
 Elizabeth acquired her certification as a nursing assistant and worked in patient care.